Giles Ji Ungpakorn: Early life and education

 Giles Ji Ungpakorn is the youngest son of former Bank of Thailand governor and Thammasat University rector Puey Ungpakorn (ป๋วย อึ๊งภากรณ์; RTGS: Puai Uengphakon) and his wife Margaret Smith of London.
 He holds both Thai and British citizenship.
 He has two older brothers, former senator Jon Ungphakorn and Peter Mytri Ungphakorn.
-Giles Ungpakorn was educated in England at Sussex and Durham Universities and the School of Oriental and African Studies, University of London before returning to Thailand in 1997.
+Giles Ungpakorn was educated in England at Sussex and Durham Universities and the School of Oriental and African Studies, University of London.
+He returned to Thailand in 1997 and became a professor at the Faculty of Political Science, Chulalongkorn University.